nicbeu/Mixbus-TouchOSC-Layout/README.md

 Transport panel, mixer overview, selected channel view, sends on fader pane and a master and monitor pane.

 ## Requirements
-- TouchOSC (MK-1)
-To install and use this layout you need to get the app [TouchOSC MK1](https://hexler.net/touchosc-mk1) for iOS or Android, if you do not have it yet.
+- TouchOSC (MK-1): To install and use this layout you need to get the app [TouchOSC MK1](https://hexler.net/touchosc-mk1) for iOS or Android, if you do not have it yet.
 We can consider ourselves lucky that they continue the old version.
 To transfer the layout to your tablet you need the editor for the desktop.
 It's [available](https://hexler.net/touchosc-mk1#resources) for all three major operating systems (Java based) and it is free of charge.

-Second you need [Mixbus 6 or 7](https://harrisonconsoles.com/product/mixbus).
+- Mixbus 7: Second you need [Mixbus 6 or 7](https://harrisonconsoles.com/product/mixbus).
 It's available for Linux, Mac and Windows, too.

 ## How to get it run
 - In Mixbus' Edit Menu -> Preferences -> Control Surfaces activate Open Sound Control (OSC)
-- Show Protocol Setting -> Either choose preset file n15n-mixbus7remote, which you have to copy to your home under $HOME/.config/mixbus7/osc (Linux) before you start Mixbus or set it manually:
+- Show Protocol Setting -> Either choose **preset file** [n15n-mixbus7remote](n15n-mixbus7remote.preset), which you have to copy to your home directory before you start Mixbus
+  - Linux: /home/username/.config/mixbus7/osc
+  - Windows: C:\Users\username\AppData\local\Mixbus7\osc
+  - MacOS: TODO

+  or try **manual settings**:
    ### OSC Setup
    - Port Mode: Manual (Specify Below)
    - Reply Manual Port: 8000
    - Bank Size: 32
    - Send Page Size: 0
    - Plugin Page Size: 0
    - Gain Mode: /strip/fader (Position)
    - Debug: Off

    ### Default Strip Types
    - Strip Types Value: 19 (cannot be edited directly)
    - Activate Audio Tracks, Midi Tracks and Control Masters

    ### Default Feedback
    - Feedback Value: 16638 (cannot be edited directly)
    - Select all options EXCEPT Strip Buttons, Metering as a LED Strip, Signal Present, Play Head Position as Samples, Play Head Position as Minutes Seconds, Extra Select Only Feedback.

 ## The Panels